 Educational Technology.
 4 Steps for Using Educational Videos in the Classroom – Whooo's Reading Blog.
 By Wendy Papkoff We know from a recent Cisco report that 80 percent of Internet traffic will be video in 2019.

 To put this into perspective, the report sights, “It would take an individual more than 5 million years to watch the amount of video that will cross the Internet each month in 2019.”
 As video becomes a growing part of our everyday lives, it’s natural to see it being used in the classroom now more than ever.
 According to the 2014 Project Tomorrow Report Findings, entitled Flipped learning continues to trend for a third year, when school technology leaders were asked about popular approaches to digital learning that had positive results in their schools 84% selected “digital content (includes videos, simulations, and animations).”
 And two-thirds selected “digital media tools for student content creation.”
 What’s more, using this digital content benefits teachers and students alike.
 Many of these steps could be applied to the use of a projector or smartboard in the classroom as well.
 12 Easy Ways to Use Technology in the Classroom, Even for Technophobic Teachers.

 It includes ideas for audio, video for the classroom and video for professional development and using images.
 Or you can mash audio, video and images all together by using these tools.
+Another challenge for teachers is to discourage students from using copyrighted music for the creation of soundtracks for videos and digital stories.
 Kathy Schrock's iPads4teaching - iPads for Teaching.
-Gadgets.